Learn how to make gorgeous marbled autumn leaf crafts and ornaments with polymer clay with these easy fall clay ideas.

 to make autumn leaves.

-- If you don’t have autumn leaf cookie cutters, you can trace real fall leaves with an Exacto knife
+- If you don’t have autumn leaf cookie cutters, you can use an Exacto knife

-Note: We used a precision glass cutting mat for rolling out and cutting our autumn leaves.
+- Note: My daughter and I used this glass cutting mat to roll out and cut the clay autumn leaves in the photographs for this DIY tutorial.
 Some colors of polyform clay can stain skin and work surfaces.
-This glass mat will protect your work surface from both stains and cuts.
+I recommend using a glass mat to protect your work surface from both stains and cuts when making these fall clay ideas.

-Step 5 – Reuse scraps to make more fall leaf crafts
+6. Reuse scraps to make more fall leaf crafts:

-- Roll the polyform clay scraps into a snake and reuse them make more autumn leaf crafts.
+- Roll your polymer clay scraps into a snake and reuse them to make more autumn leaf crafts, as shown in the photograph below.

-- Add more clay and mix new polyform clay snakes with the leftover scraps to make more fall leaves.
+- Add more clay and mix the leftover scraps with new polymer clay snakes to create additional fall leaves.

 - Repeat as needed.

-Step 6 – Bake polyform clay autumn leaf crafts according to manufacturer’s directions
+7. Bake the polymer clay autumn leaf crafts according to the manufacturer’s directions:

 - Place marbled clay fall leaves on a baking sheet lined with parchment paper.

-- Bake the fall leaves according to the clay manufacturer’s directions.
+- Bake the fall leaves according to the manufacturer’s directions for the clay.

-Step 7 – Seal and protect polyform clay fall leaves (optional)
+8. Seal and protect polymer clay fall leaves (optional):

-Step 8 – Use fall leaf crafts to make more fall leaf projects (optional)
+9. Use fall leaf crafts to make more fall Clay Ideas (optional):

-- Hang marbled clay fall leaves on bare branches.
+- Hang marbled clay fall leaves as ornaments on bare branches.

-to write words of gratitude on them, and then hang them on a thankful tree.
+to write what you are most grateful for on them before hanging them on a thankful tree.

-- Use fall leaf crafts to make an autumn leaf wreath or fall leaf garland.
+- Use fall leaf crafts to make a DIY autumn wreath or garland.

-- Or, make a gratitude mobile with your autumn leaves!
+- Make a gratitude mobile with your autumn leaves!

 Related: Clay Gratitude Leaves Thanksgiving Craft

-The photo tutorial posted below shows how to make clay leaves with marbled polyform clay.
-Making leaves out of polymer clay is a fun leaf craft idea for kids and adults!
+The photo tutorial below demonstrates how to create clay leaves using marbled polymer clay.
+Creating leaves out of marbled polymer clay is a fun craft idea for both kids and adults!

 Related: Nature Crafts and Nature Activities That Use Natural Materials